Maine flag

 Do I need to notify anyone to homeschool in Maine?

 Yes, Maine requires you to file notice of your intent to homeschool.
-You must notify your local school district.
+You must notify both your local school district and the state.

 How many hours do I need to homeschool in Maine?